apache/arrow-nanoarrow/dev/release/README.md

 from the changelog: any changelog items for the `r/...` component can be copied to the R NEWS.md file.
 This is not essential (i.e., it does not affect the ability to release the R package).

+It is also important to ensure the usage on the README reflects the current version (e.g., download links refer to 0.8.0).
+This should be done after the release branch is created.

 This will update version numbers, the changelong, and create the git tag `apache-arrow-nanoarrow-0.8.0-rc0`.
 Check to make sure that the changelog